ARTICLE I. Name

 ARTICLE IV.
 Executive Council

 Section 1.
-The authority to govern the Association is vested in an Executive Council (hereinafter called the Council) composed of the eight (8) Directors and four (5) Regional Representatives.
+The authority to govern the Association is vested in an Executive Council (hereinafter called the Council) composed of the eight (8) Directors and five (5) Regional Representatives.
 The Council has the authority to determine policy, direct operations, and carry out actions in the name of the Association.

 Section 2.
 The Council is empowered to create all by-laws and rules necessary for the operation of the Association.
 All changes in the By-laws require an affirmative vote by two-thirds of the Council Members.